 As of late August 2016, the FAA has finalized its drone Remote Pilot Certificate program.
-Both remote pilot certificatecandidates who are licensed pilots, and folks who've never been licensed as any type of pilot before, now have straightforward paths toward earning a license to operate drones commercially.
+Both candidates who are licensed pilots, and folks who've never been licensed as any type of pilot before, now have straightforward paths toward earning a license to operate drones commercially.

 If you've never held any type of Pilot's License Before: